WSP-LAB/hearmeout/Detector/README.md

 ```

 # Config the Android framework build
-There are two options, choose one of the two options and proceed.
+There are two options to make AOSP using permissive mode, you can choose one of the two options to proceed.
+We highly recommend to use option 1.

+1. Option 1 - User permissive mode for SElinux
+- We explain based on Android 8.1 Pixel 2 device.
+If you are using a different environment, use option 2.
+- Add follow line to device/google/wahoo/BoardConfig.mk
+'''
+androidboot.selinux=permissive
+'''
+- Add follow line to device/google/wahoo/BoardConfig.mk
+'''
+androidboot.selinux=permissive
+BOARD_KERNEL_CMDLINE += androidboot.selinux=permissive
+'''
+- Add follow line to system/core/rootdir/init.rc below the line "on init"
+'''
+setenforce 0
+'''
+- After modifying the command line, perform make clean, then make bootimage, and flash the new boot image.
+- Check your permissive mode on the device using "adb shell getenforce", after build the AOSP

-1. Option 1 - Add system service in the Android build configuration
+2. Option 2 - Add system service in the Android build configuration
 - Add Detector as a system service in the Android build process
 - Refer the links to make new system policy: https://source.android.com/security/selinux/implement, https://source.android.com/security/selinux/customize#android-o, https://source.android.google.cn/security/selinux/device-policy?hl=ko
 - Detector system service name: phishing_detector

-2. Option 2 - User permissive mode for SElinux
-- Add "BOARD_KERNEL_CMDLINE += androidboot.selinux=permissive" command in "BoardConfig.mk"
-- After modifying the command line, perform make clean, then make bootimage, and flash the new boot image.
-- Check your permissive mode on the device using "adb shell getenforce"